BZFlag-Dev/bzflag-dependencies/src/curl/docs/EARLY-RELEASE.md

  - Is there a security advisory rated high or critical?
  - Is there a data corruption bug?
  - Did the bug cause an API/ABI breakage?
- - Will the problem annoy a significant share of the user population?
+ - Does the problem annoy a significant share of the user population?

 If the answer is yes to one or more of the above, an early release might be warranted.